rayrutjes/packagist-api-client/README.md

 var_dump($packageNames);
 ```

-### Get package with all its download statistics
+### Get a package with all its download statistics

-With throw an `PackagistApi\Exception\HttpException` if the package does not exist.
+Will throw an `PackagistApi\Exception\HttpException` if the package does not exist.

 ```php
 <?php